 - Increases productivity by stopping mistakes in their tracks

-- It gives you the competitive edge advantage
+- It gives a competitive edge over the competitors

 Disadvantages of concurrent engineering